 What is like to work in HVAC vs other trades?

 Training to become an HVAC technician typically requires six months to two years of training to complete a diploma or degree program.
-At MTI, training courses include basic electricity, air conditioning, and major appliance repair.
-Other programs may not have the major appliance repair attached to the HVAC program.
+At MTI, training courses include basic electricity, air conditioning, and installation.

 Once employed, the tasks of HVAC technicians may depend on their specialty, but usually require detailed knowledge of installing, maintaining, and repairing HVAC equipment.
 Additionally, job documentation, communication skills, and working with customers may also be part of an HVAC career.